 - The iCAIRD Management Team (MT) will establish and maintain a record of all publications arising from iCAIRD.
 This record will be routinely updated and reported to Innovate UK, the Governance & Sustainability Board and to UKRI via ResearchFish or equivalent.

 - Each partner will maintain records of publication outputs, relating to iCAIRD funded work, and provide appropriate details to the MT when requested.
 Noting that any information deemed confidential would be exempt from such a request.

 - Data generated as outputs of the project is to be curated appropriately and open access offered as per the funder’s requirements.
 Appropriate support by partners is expected to satisfy this obligation.

-Please refer to individual work package agreement sections on “ACADEMIC PUBLICATION AND IMPACT” with regards to work package specific clauses concerning permissions around IP sensitive publications.
+Parties should refer to appropriate individual work package agreement sections on “ACADEMIC PUBLICATION AND IMPACT” with regards to work package-specific clauses concerning permissions around IP sensitive publications.

 All parties will acknowledge the support and/or services provided by iCAIRD in all publications deriving from projects that have utilised iCAIRD facilities or services.